fubar2/toolfactory-galaxy-server/compose/README.md

 Default docker bridge networking is used by the ToolFactory appliance, so the planemo server can be accessed using the container hostname.
 Docker default bridge networking permits the RPC calls to pass between the two containers.
-After the connection is established, rpyc allows the tool code to run shell commands on the remote container and receive the outputs as a response, with a blocking call to the Rpyc server such as:
+After the connection is established, rpyc allows the tool code to call explicitly exported functions on the remote server and receive the outputs as a response, with a blocking call to the Rpyc server such as:

 ```python
 res = conn.root.planemo_lint_test(xmlin, collectionpath)
 ```

 The provided rpyc server exposes one function that runs planemo test and lint on the tool passed as the parameter.
-It uses a dangerous generic command line runner but this dangerous generic function is not exposed to RPC callers directly.
+It uses a generic command line runner but this function is not exposed to RPC callers directly.
 It also exposes a function used by the ToolFactory to update the
 `..config/tool_conf.xml` after writing the new tool to `tools/TFtools` - things no job running on a normal, secure Galaxy server is allowed to do.

 Planemo is run in the remote container and the outputs from the lint and test proceedures are written to